fuzziqersoftware/gctools/README.md

 - Example (decompress Yay0): `prs --yay0 -d < file.yay0 > file.bin`
 - Example (decompress Yaz0): `prs --yaz0 -d < file.yaz0 > file.bin`

 **sms/smsdumpbanks** - extracts the contents of Super Mario Sunshine instrument and waveform banks.
 Produces text files describing the instruments, uncompressed .wav files containing the sounds, and .bms files containing the music sequences.
-Before running this program, extract msound.aaf from nintendo.szs (which is a Yaz0-compressed RARC archive) and put it in the AudioRes directory.
+Before running this program, copy msound.aaf into the AudioRes directory (see the below section).
 - Example: `mkdir sms_decoded_data && smsdumpbanks sms_extracted_data/AudioRes sms_decoded_data`

-**sms/smsrenderbms** - converts a Super Mario Sunshine sequence into a .wav file, or plays it in realtime.
+**sms/smsrenderbms** - deals with Super Mario Sunshine music sequence programs.
+It can disassemble them, convert them into .wav files, or play them in realtime.
 It doesn't implement everything that Nintendo's engine implements, so the output sounds a bit different from the game's output.
 Some tracks sound almost perfect; a few are noticeably broken and sound terrible.
 Note that the game uses track 15 for Yoshi's drums, which you'll have to manually disable if you don't want them.
 For sequences that loop, this program will run forever unless you cancel it or give a time limit.
-Like smsdumpbanks, this program also requires msound.aaf to be extracted manually.
+Before running this program, copy msound.aaf into the AudioRes directory (see the below section).
 - Example (convert to 4-minute WAV, no Yoshi drums): `smsrenderbms --disable-track=15 --audiores-directory=sms_extracted_data/AudioRes --sample-rate=48000 k_bianco.com --output-filename=k_bianco.com.wav --time-limit=240`
 - Example (play in realtime, with Yoshi drums): `smsrenderbms --audiores-directory=sms_extracted_data/AudioRes --sample-rate=48000 k_bianco.com --linear --play`

+### Getting msound.aaf for Sunshine programs

+You'll have to copy msound.aaf into the AudioRes directory manually to use the Super Mario Sunshine tools.
+To do so:
+- Get nintendo.szs from the disc image (use gcmdump or some other tool).
+- Yaz0-decompress it (you can do this with `prs -d --yaz0 < nintendo.szs > nintendo.szs.rarc`).
+- Extract the contents of the archive (you can do this with rarcdump).
+- Copy msound.aaf into the AudioRes directory.